wultra/mtoken-sdk-android/README.md

 ```

 After you retrieve the pending operations, you can render them in the UI, for example, as a list of items with a detail of operation shown after a tap.

+*Note: Language of the UI data inside the operation depends on the configuration of the `IOperationsService.acceptLanguage`.*

 #### Start Periodic Polling